dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 The EDHOC protocol running between an Initiator and a Responder consists of three mandatory messages (message_1, message_2, message_3), an optional message_4, and an error message.
 EAP-EDHOC uses all messages in the exchange, and message_4 is mandatory, as an alternate success indication.

 After receiving an EAP-Request packet with EAP-Type=EAP-EDHOC as described in this document, the conversation will continue with the EDHOC protocol encapsulated in the data fields of EAP-Response and EAP-Request packets.
-When EAP-EDHOC is used, the formatting and processing of the EDHOC message SHALL be done as specified in {{I-D.ietf-lake-edhoc}}.
-This document only lists additional and different requirements, restrictions, and processing compared to {{I-D.ietf-lake-edhoc}}.
+When EAP-EDHOC is used, the formatting and processing of the EDHOC message SHALL be done as specified in {{RFC9528}}.
+This document only lists additional and different requirements, restrictions, and processing compared to {{RFC9528}}.